 How to check your client’s followed best practice if they’ve already prepared an R&D claim

-- They have a senior technical person who would be willing to speak to HMRC in more detail about the work they’re claiming for
+- They have access to the competent professional leading the R&D work who would be willing to speak to HMRC in more detail about the claim

-- They understand that the claim is their responsibility, and that they should have been involved in the detail of its preparation
+- The client understands that the claim is their responsibility and that they should have been involved in the detail of its preparation

-- They have had visibility of the claim documentation and signed it off as accurate
+- The client has had visibility of the claim documentation and the entries for the corporation tax return and signed the details off as accurate